Danieldzy/Win-Server-AD-DC/README.md

 <br />This PowerShell code is starting to split each name in $USER_FIRST_LAST_LIST into first and last names, converting the first name to lowercase.
 It uses a space " " to separate first and last name.

 <br />$username = "$($first.Substring(0,1)$last)".Tolower()
 <br />This line of PowerShell code is used to create a username by combining the first initial of the first name with the full last name, and then converting the entire username to lowercase.
-If the name is John Doe, then it will become 'jdoe' and stored in the username variable<br />
+If the name is John Doe, then it will become 'jdoe' and be stored in the username variable<br />
 <br />Write-Host "Creating user: $username" -BackgroundColor Black -ForegroundColor Cyan<br />
 Each time the user has been created when running the script, a message Creating user: xxx will be printed out.<br />